Bill Text: DE HB350 | 2023-2024 | 152nd General Assembly | Engrossed

 (a) There is established the Diamond State Hospital Cost Review Board for the purpose of carrying out hospital budget reviews and related functions under this chapter.

 a.
-Six members appointed by the Governor and confirmed by a majority of the members elected to the Senate.
+Seven voting members, including at least 1 member from each county, appointed by the Governor and confirmed by the Senate.

 (2) The members appointed by the Governor shall serve a 4-year term, except that the initial members may be appointed for a term less than 4 years to create staggered terms.
 A member shall continue to serve on the Board until the member’s successor has been appointed and qualified.
 A member may serve more than 1 term.